FlorentinaPetica/FlorentinaPetica/README.md

 - 🔭 I’m currently a student at Hack Your Future Copenhagen.
 - 🌱 I'm currently studying web-development.
-- ⚡ Fun fact: I like playing table tennis.
+- ⚡ Fun fact: From all the programming languages I've learned so far.
+Danish is still the hardest :).

 ### 📫 How to reach me: